ndkv/citygml2scenejs/README.rst

 ===============
 CityGML2SceneJS
 ===============
 `CityGML <http://www.citygml.org>`_ is an information model for storing 3D city models.
-It's encoded in XML/GML hence difficult to interact with.
-CGML2SJS's goal is to free  from its XML shackles and let you explore it freely.
-Click on the link below and pan the map and wait a sec or two for the buildings to show up.
+It's encoded in XML/GML hence difficult to view and interact with.
+CGML2SJS's goal is to free it from its XML shackles and let you explore it freely.

+The grand plan is to show the 3D geometries in your browser using WebGL.
+The start of this grand journey is showing the building footprints on a map.
+This first version of the app does just that.

+Click on the link below, pan the map and wait a sec or two for the buildings to show up.
 There are (only) nine neighbourhoods on the map.
 Try to find them all!

 **Warning!** Highly experimental.
 The app is a bit slow, especially when you zoom out.
 Optimizations are on the way.
 Till then, enjoy!